I’ll have a Full Order of Beard with a Small Side of Caveman

 Itch relief can come from keeping your beard clean with a beard shampoo and conditioner.
 A dandruff shampoo might be helpful as well.
-Soothe your skin with frequent applications of high-quality moisturizers (not ones that are mostly made of motor oil.) or natural oils like jojoba.
+Soothe your skin with frequent applications of high-quality moisturizers (not ones that are mostly made of motor oil.) or beard oil for a shiny, smooth beard.
 If you have oily skin, try hazelnut oil.
 It acts like an astringent.
 A hydrocortisone cream might also help.

 How to Groom a Full Beard